Register mobile apps that call web APIs

 However, identify your application as a public client application.
 To do so:

-Still in the Azure portal, select your app in App registrations, and then select Authentication.
+Still in the Microsoft Entra admin center, select your app in App registrations, and then select Authentication.

 In Advanced settings > Allow public client flows > Enable the following mobile and desktop flows:, select Yes.